Capitals start with a whimper, and it gets worse in 5-1 loss to Wild

-The Capitals’ goaltending was again the story for all the wrong reasons, their defense showed it still needs work and their offense struggled to capitalize for the second straight game.
+The Capitals’ goaltending was again the story for all the wrong reasons, their defense showed it still needs work, and their offense struggled to capitalize for the second straight game.

 “We are a good team,” Alex Ovechkin said.
-“It’s just kind of momentum, maybe in our mind something’s going to happen, but if we want to have success, we can’t play like that.
+“It’s just kind of momentum.
+Maybe in our mind something’s going to happen, but if we want to have success, we can’t play like that.
 Obviously we knew it’s going to be tough game, it’s going to be a very good opponent that’s going to play against us, and obviously the leadership group and all of us have to play better.”

 The Capitals were down 3-0 entering the third period and lost any hope of a comeback when Marcus Foligno added on 30 seconds into the final frame.
 Hathaway got Washington on the board at 10:28, when Ovechkin’s shot on a delayed penalty hit Hathaway’s skate and got past Cam Talbot, but it was too little, too late.
-The goal was Hathaway’s 11th this year, tying a career-high.
+The goal was Hathaway’s 11th this year, tying a career high.

 Minnesota capped off the night with an empty-netter from Nicolas Deslauriers with 2:45 left.
-The Wild, which was playing the second game of a back-to-back, is 9-0-1 in its last 10 games.
+The Wild, which was playing the second game of a back-to-back, is 9-0-1 in its past 10 games.

 Caps goaltender Vitek Vanecek had another troubling performance, allowing four goals on the Wild’s first 13 shots.
 He finished with 14 saves.